LILO-THINK/Blog/_posts/2021-03-29-ml-plus-stories.md

 author: lina
 ---

-**What happens when teaching to a machine images to build a story and then doing the output on paper?**
+**Have you ever wondered what happens when you teach a machine to build stories from images and then bring those stories to life on paper?**

-Maybe machine learning + projection = e-book
+Well, it might just be a blend of machine learning and projection that equals an e-book!

-Diana lives in Switzerland now with her father.
-One thing we do together during our time apart is WhatsApp video calls.
-We draw things of our day and tell the history behind and of course, we create new "stories".
+Diana, who now lives in Switzerland with her father, and I have found a way to stay connected despite the distance.
+During our WhatsApp video calls, we draw things from our day, share the stories behind them, and, of course, create new "stories."
+It's our little ritual that keeps us close.

-What if the camera sees the drawings and starts creating stories by itself?
-A hat and a frog could be the mad Hatter going to a tea store of a witch to try new flavours of tea, for example.
+But then, an idea struck me: what if the camera could see our drawings and start creating stories by itself?
+Imagine a hat and a frog transforming into the mad Hatter visiting a witch's tea store to sample new flavors of tea.
+Sounds whimsical, right?

 <img src="https://www.researchgate.net/profile/Amir-Soltani-3/publication/336197560/figure/fig1/AS:809304672194561@1569964678631/My-drawing-was-not-a-picture-of-a-hat-It-was-a-picture-of-a-boa-constrictor-digesting.ppm" />

-But in this way, someone need to tell stories to the machines, to feed them with imagination, fantasy, and dreams...
-In the way that they can see a drawing of a hat also from different perspectives...
+To make this happen, the machines need to be fed with imagination, fantasy, and dreams.
+They need to see a drawing of a hat from different perspectives, imbued with the rich narratives we create.

-So, let's try!
-Get some paper and drawings.
-I used white paper folded as a book and some cutoff drawings.
-Our first part of the recipe is a webcam to capture the images, a computer for connect the webcam and process the images by using [Teachable Machine](https://teachablemachine.withgoogle.com/).
-After teaching the machine, put the images inside [MadMapper Home](https://madmapper.com/) to send to the projector.
-And voilá, It's possible to trigger different things just by showing different drawings.
+So, let's dive in!
+Grab some paper and start drawing.
+I used plain white paper folded into a booklet and some cutout drawings.
+The first ingredient in our creative recipe is a webcam to capture the images.
+Connect it to a computer and process the images using [Teachable Machine](https://teachablemachine.withgoogle.com/).
+Once the machine has learned from the images, transfer them to [MadMapper Home](https://madmapper.com/) to project them.
+And voilà!
+You can trigger different scenes just by showing different drawings.

 <video controls muted width="100%" ><source src="https://live.staticflickr.com/video/53817563789/9aa58d469b/1080p.mp4?s=eyJpIjo1MzgxNzU2Mzc4OSwiZSI6MTcxOTU3MDgzNSwicyI6ImE4MjYyZDVmYzJjYjUzNmI1ZGZlNWY1MjUzYTkyZjI5MTRiZTlkYzkiLCJ2IjoxfQ"></video>

-This video is in Portuguese, but I'll translate here the amazing dialogue with Paulina Cho:
+This video is in Portuguese, but here’s a translation of my delightful conversation with Paulina Cho:

-P: "I'm showing you what you do on a sunny day"
+**Paulina:** "I'm recording what you do on a sunny day."

-L: Lina tells the machine a story to sleep...
+**Lina:** "Lina tells the machine a story to sleep..."

-I need a better notebook to do this.
-Mine is you can hear the processing (fan) and it's almost going into orbit 😂
+I must admit, I need a better notebook for this.
+You can hear the processing fan whirring away, and it sounds like it's about to launch into orbit! 😂 Maybe it's time to give the machine a rest.
+Zzz...

+<video controls muted width="100%" ><source src="https://live.staticflickr.com/video/53817472498/5b6255cc9f/1080p.mp4?s=eyJpIjo1MzgxNzQ3MjQ5OCwiZSI6MTcxOTU3MjM5MSwicyI6IjQ5MTJiYTczODc0ZDk2NDEzYTM2ZTZhMzg5YjE5NzkxOThjNmRhZjAiLCJ2IjoxfQ"></video>

+Here's a glimpse of the prototype in action and below you can find a gallery with more photos and videos (Go to Flickr to play the videos, just click on top of the image).

+_Images and videos were made with the incredible help of [[Paulina Cho]]._ 🫀🎥
 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200845412@N02/albums/72177720318246176" title="2021 MLplusStories"><img src="https://live.staticflickr.com/65535/53816770756_f607b1ae27.jpg" width="640" height="480" alt="2021 MLplusStories"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-_Images and videos made with the incredible help of [[Paulina Cho]]._ 🫀🎥
+Through this playful exploration, we’re not just teaching machines; we’re weaving together creativity, technology, and a sprinkle of humor to create something magical.
+It’s all about experimenting without fear, connecting ideas, and most importantly, having fun while doing it.
+So go ahead, let your imagination run wild, and who knows what stories you'll create!